Biography

 Interested students can contact me directly at d.kishkinev@keele.ac.uk to discuss potential projects, financing and application procedures.

 Early-career and more senior researchers (holding PhD or equivalent) are welcome to get in touch with me as well to discuss potential collaboration.
-We may discuss pilot studies, writing a joint grant application or even joining our running/oncoming grant(s) as a Post-Doctoral Research Assistant (named PDRA in the UK).
+We may discuss pilot studies, writing joint grant applications or even joining our running/oncoming grant(s) as a Post-Doctoral Research Assistant (named PDRA in the UK).
 You can even be a more independent researcher hosted in my lab as a Visiting Researcher (short-term) or a Research Fellow (let me know if interested and we discuss specific funding schemes).
 If interested please get in touch using the email to discuss concrete projects and proposals, and I will do my best to find research funding bodies, funding schemes, and other sources of financing and support tailored to your project and needs.

 My main research themes and projects are described on the “Research and Scholarship” tab but it does not list everything I am interested in and doing.
 If you have your own ideas and proposals or are keen to join my team but do not see an exact project suiting your needs, there is room for discussion of alternative projects.